By guest financial blogger, Sharita Humphrey

 Having a vision is an excellent start to guiding you, your employees, and your business to future success.
 Once you have fleshed out your vision, you need to create goals.

-For every large goal you have (i.e. earn $1 million in 2020), you should have several small goals.
+For every large goal you have (i.e. earn $1 million in the next year), you should have several small goals.
 You cannot expect to achieve your lofty goal without setting smaller benchmarks along the way.

 Your goals must align with your vision.
 Your vision is where you want your business to go; therefore, your goals need to be clear with actionable steps that will ensure you get there.